manhsangdv/food-odering-app/README.md

 - Browse restaurants and menus
 - Advanced search and filtering
 - Real-time order tracking with ETA calculation
-- Support for COD and online payment methods (VNPay/Sepay)
+- Support for COD and online payment methods (Sepay)
 - Order history and ratings

 ### Restaurant Features